How Do Payday Loans Affect Your Credit Score? What You Need to Know

 DebtHammer may be able to help.

-• Payday loans will rarely help your credit score but can seriously hurt it
+Payday loans won’t help your credit score – they can only hurt it

 READ MORE: What happens when you default on a payday loan?